Maritime fur trade: Origins

 The Pacific Northwest was one of the last significant nonpolar regions in the world to be explored by Europeans.
 Centuries of reconnaissance and conquest had brought the rest of North America within the claims of imperial powers.
 During the late 18th and early 19th centuries, a number of empires and commercial systems converged upon the Northwest Coast, by sea as well as by land across the continent.
 The Russian and Spanish empires were extended into the region simultaneously, from opposite directions.
 Russian fur companies expanded into North America along the Aleutian Islands, reaching the Fox Islands and the Alaska Peninsula in the early 1760s.
-Kodiak Island was discovered in 1763 by Stepan Glotov.
+Stepan Glotov encountered Kodiak Island in 1763.
 In 1768, an expedition was carried out by the Russian Navy, under Pyotr Krenitsyn and Mikhail Levashev.
 Two ships sailed from Kamchatka to the Alaska Peninsula for the purpose of assessing the existing Russian activity and the possibilities of future development.
 Reports about the voyage, meant to be kept secret, spread through Europe and caused alarm in Spain.
-The Spanish government, already concerned about Russian activity in Alaska, decided to colonize Alta California and sent exploratory voyages to Alaska to assess the threat and strengthen Spanish claims of sovereignty on coast north of Mexico.
+The Spanish government, already concerned about Russian activity in Alaska, decided to colonize Alta California and sent exploratory voyages to Alaska to assess the threat and strengthen Spanish claims of sovereignty on the coast north of Mexico.

 The province of Alta California was established by José de Gálvez in 1769, just as the Krenitsyn-Levashev expedition was concluding.
 Five separate expeditions were dispatched to Alta California in 1769.
 By 1782, presidios had been established at San Diego, Monterey, San Francisco and Santa Barbara, linked by a series of mission stations along the coast.
 Spanish exploration voyages to the far north were launched in 1774, 1775, and 1779.
 In 1784, the center of Russian activity shifted east to Kodiak Island and hunting operations were extended into Cook Inlet.
 The two empires seemed destined to clash, but before direct Russian-Spanish contact was made new powers appeared on the Northwest Coast—Britain and the United States.
 When the clash came, at Nootka Sound in 1789, it was not between Spain and Russia but between Spain and Britain.
 The British first reached the region by sea in 1778, during James Cook's third voyage, and by land in 1793, when Alexander Mackenzie's transcontinental explorations reached the Pacific.
 The first British maritime fur trader, James Hanna, arrived on the Northwest Coast in 1785.
 The first American traders, John Kendrick and Robert Gray, arrived by sea in 1788.
 The Lewis and Clark Expedition arrived overland in 1805.